 And the fire, yes, you need a fire.

-Once the water reached a high temperature, safely transfer it into the plastic/metal bottles and spread these bottles inside your tent.
+Once the water has reached a high temperature, safely transfer it into the plastic/metal bottles and spread these bottles inside your tent.
 If done correctly, they should release heat for many hours, slowly bringing up the temperatures inside your tent.

 Because the water is so dense, you will probably wake up, and the bottles will still be warm.
 What I like to do, during the night, if I find them not to be very hot, I quickly pull a couple of them close to me to warm my body.
-It worked well for me, and as a personal opinion, this is the best way to heat a tent safely.
+It worked well for me, and as a personal opinion, this is the best way to heat a small tent safely.

-Use heated stones to keep the tent warm
+Heating rocks to keep the tent warm

 Same principle as the water bottles, but with a different approach.
 This method can heat the tent even faster than the water bottles, but there’s a catch.
 Stones don’t store heat for a long time.